BUS 7002. Leadership Training - BLUM. 0.0 Hours. Class-440.0. Clinical-0.0. Lab-0.0. Work-0.0

 BUS 7117.
 Electronic Notary Certification.
 0.0 Hours.
 Class-440.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

-Participants must be a current NC notary public in order to qualify for this certification.
+Participants must hold a valid commission as a notary public in NC order to qualify for this certification.
 This course instructs individuals in procedures required to exercise electronic notarial acts as set forth by the NC Secretary of State.
 The course will cover the NC Electronic Notary Act and electronic notary processes.

 BUS 7200.
 How to Plan and Book Meetings and Seminars.
 0.0 Hours.
 Class-440.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0